 My Goals For This Year

-My plan is to implement some of the tactics I talk about in my article “My Simple 5-Step Formula For How I Saved $300,000 In 4 Years” to achieve this goal.
+One of our goals this year is to put $120,000 towards that debt.
+I plan to implement some of the tactics I talk about in my article “My Simple 5-Step Formula For How I Saved $300,000 In 4 Years” to achieve this goal.
+Now that I have a partner, we can work together and have more aggressive financial goals.

 Summary